Thu Sep 16, 2004

 I recently came across a nice discussion of this phenomenon in Alan Bennett’s superb Writing Home.
 Here is Bennett writing in his diary for March 15th 1980:

 It’s an old story.
 Not even the Son of God himself was above indulging in it a little.
 It is closely tied to the desire for authenticity (the wish, that is, both to project and experience it).
-We want to present our abilities and achievements as the unforced outcome of our natural talents because this is one of the main means through which we legitimize our social identity and, in the process, stay ahead of the competition.
-The best way to win a race is to insist you’re not in one, while still managing to convey the impression that if there were such a race you would happen to be comfortably in the lead.
+We want to present our tastes, abilities, and achievements as the unforced outcome of our natural talents because this is one of the main means through which we legitimize our social identity and, in the process, stay ahead of the competition.
+But really, and particularly in the case of good taste and our “feel” for fitting in, these things are a sort of capital—cultural capital.
+To put it in strategic terms, there is a kind of race in life where the best way to win is to insist you’re not participating, while still managing to convey the impression that if there were such a race you would happen to be comfortably in the lead.
 You might be surprised to learn that the degree to which this sort of thing is a conscious strategy or an ingrained disposition is an important question in social theory.
-The French sociologist Pierre Bourdieu’s spend much of his career circling round the problem.
+The French sociologist Pierre Bourdieu spend much of his career circling round the problem.
 His theory of practice tries to get a grip on the fit between class position and one’s disposition to speak or act in particular ways, or develop some tastes rather than others.
 Bourdieu’s key concept, a slippery one, is the habitus.
 Loic Wacquant provides a good, compact discussion of the idea in this encyclopedia article:

 Because it is both structured (by past social milieus) and structuring (of present representations and actions), habitus operates as the “unchosen principle of all choices” guiding actions that assume the systematic character of strategies even as they are not the result of strategic intention and are objectively “orchestrated without being the product of the organizing activity of a conductor”